moehriegitt/vastringify/README.md

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.
    Also see the section on quotation below.

+   If the input decoder encounters an incomplete UTF-8 sequence the terminating `NUL` character, it will return the bytes of the incomplete sequence as decoding errors.
+However, if a precision, i.e., maximum string size is specified, it will stop decoding before the incomplete sequence without a decoding error.
+This way, strings can be printed in chunks without errors.
+Using a pointer to a string, the final string position, i.e., the first byte of the incomplete sequence at the end, can be queried in order to start a new string chunk with the incomplete sequence at the beginning, followed by, hopefully, the missing bytes of the UTF-8 sequence from the next chunk.

  - `char16_t *`, `char16_t const *`: 16-bit character strings or
    arrays.
 The default encoding is UTF-16, which can be switched using `va_char16_p_decode`.

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.

+   If the input decoder encounters an high UTF-16 surrogate followed by the terminating `NUL` character, it will return the high surrogate as a decoding error.
+However, if a precision, i.e., maximum string size is specified, it will stop decoding before the high surrogate.
+   This can be used for chunked printing like with UTF-8.

  - `char32_t *`, `char32_t const *`: 32-bit character strings or
    arrays.
 The default encoding is UTF-32, which can be